snowplow-incubator/snowplow-micro-examples/README.md

 2. A `micro/` forder with a `micro.conf` and a `iglu.json` configuration for Micro and Iglu respectively
 3. A `local-iglu` folder to serve as local Iglu repository.

-If you do not want to use `docker run` instead of `docker-compose`, you can make the step as:
+If you want to use `docker run` instead of `docker-compose`, you can make the step as:
 ```
 - name: Start Micro
     run: docker run --mount type=bind,source=$(pwd)/micro,destination=/config --mount type=bind,source=$(pwd)/local-iglu,destination=/local-iglu -p 9090:9090 snowplow/snowplow-micro:latest --collector-config /config/micro.conf --iglu /config/iglu.json &